The Professional Guide to Video Monetization

 Why (and how) to do video monetization

 Despite the proliferation of content on the internet, premium paid content continues to grow.
+Viewers are becoming increasingly selective about what they invest their time and money in.
 In fact, the internet today represents one of the biggest boons that content creators have ever had.
 For the first time, distribution has been democratized.
 In other words, anyone who creates great content can stream it to an audience of millions.
+Creators who monetize their video content do not only turn their passion into a source of income, but also reinvest profits back into their content, improving production value and audience reach.
+This makes creating high-quality, engaging videos even more crucial for success in video monetization.

 Now, that’s not to say that it’s easy to do video monetization.
 Competition is fierce.
 A recent report from Streaming Media finds that video monetization is one of the biggest challenges for content publishers in 2018.
 However, there are a number of excellent methods to help you monetize effectively.
-Let’s review those below.
+Understanding your audience demographics and their viewing habits is key to choosing the effective monetization method.
+Let’s review the various methods for monetizing your video production below.

 Battling the competition